udit-shokeen/address-book/README.md

 A high-performance, full-text searchable **Address Book service** built with [Quarkus](https://quarkus.io/).
 It supports inserting, querying, updating, and deleting contacts via REST endpoints — with **substring-based search** using an inverted index.

-We currently have two implementations:
+We currently have three implementations:
 - **FullTokenizationImpl**:
   - Uses a full substring search on `name`, `email`, and `phone`
   - Implements an in-memory inverted index for fast lookups